Powerful storms slam South; at least 6 killed in Alabama

 ——

-Associated Press writers Alina Hartounian in Phoenix, Arizona; Jeff Amy in Atlanta; Rebecca Reynolds in Louisville, Kentucky; and photographer Butch Dill in Selma, Alabama, contributed to this report.
+Associated Press writers Alina Hartounian in Phoenix, Arizona; Jeff Amy in Atlanta; Seth Borenstein in Denver; Rebecca Reynolds in Louisville, Kentucky; and photographer Butch Dill in Selma, Alabama, contributed to this report.

 Credit: Butch Dill